openshift/release-tests/README.md

-# QE TRT (Technical Release Team)
+# ERT (Errata Release Team)

-QE TRT will make QE tasks of z-stream release more efficient and easier, improve test coverage and automate this process and release the existing release leaders' and managers' energy, and the most energy from component teams on z-stream release.
+ERT will make QE tasks of z-stream release more efficient and easier, improve test coverage and automate this process and release the existing release leaders' and managers' energy, and the most energy from component teams on z-stream release.

 ### Tools
 There are two tools in this repo: